Azure/azure-sdk/docs/ios/design.md

 ## Pagination

 Azure client libraries eschew low-level pagination APIs in favor of high-level abstractions that implement per-item iterators.
 High-level APIs are easy for developers to use for the majority of use cases but can be more confusing when finer-grained control is required (for example, over-quota/throttling) and debugging when things go wrong.
 Other guidelines in this document work to mitigate this limitation, for example by providing robust logging, tracing, and pipeline customization options.

+The Azure SDK for iOS contains the `PagedCollection` type, which provides Swift-idiomatic ways to iterate through all results of a paged operation.
+The developer can asynchronously iterate through the `PagedCollection` in a page-by-page or item-by-item fashion by calling the `forEachPage` and `forEachItem` methods:

+{% highlight swift %}
+// Automatic asynchronous iteration of a `PagedCollection` page-by-page client.listConfigurationSettings(...) { result, _ in
+    if case let .success(pagedCollection) = result {
+        pagedCollection.forEachPage { settings in
+            for setting in settings {
+                print(setting.description)
+            }
+            // `return false` to interrupt iteration
+            return true
+        }
+    }
+}

+// Automatic asynchronous iteration of a `PagedCollection` item-by-item client.listConfigurationSettings(...) { result, _ in
+    if case let .success(pagedCollection) = result {
+        pagedCollection.forEachItem { setting in
+            print(setting.description)
+            // `return false` to interrupt iteration
+            return true
+        }
+    }
+}
+{% endhighlight %}

+The developer can also choose to directly access the `PagedCollection`'s `items` and `pageItems` properties, manually advancing the collection by calling the asynchronous `nextPage` method as needed:

+{% highlight swift %}
+// Explicit asynchronous iteration of a `PagedCollection` page-by-page override func viewDidAppear(_ animated: Bool) {
+    super.viewDidAppear(animated)
+    client.listConfigurationSettings(...) { result, _ in
+        if case let .success(pagedCollection) = result {
+            self.dataSource = pagedCollection
+            self.tableView.reloadData()
+        }
+    }
+}

+internal func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
+    let item = self.dataSource.items[indexPath.row]
+    let cell = tableView.dequeueReusableCell(withIdentifier: "ConfigurationSettingCell", for: indexPath) ...
+    // Load next page if at the end of the current list if indexPath.row == self.dataSource.count - 1, self.noMoreData == false {
+        self.dataSource.nextPage { result
+            if case let .success(data) = result, data != nil {
+                self.tableView.reloadData()
+            } else {
+                self.noMoreData = true
+            }
+        }
+    }
+    return cell
+}
+{% endhighlight %}

+Finally, `PagedCollection` also provides a property that conforms to the `Sequence` protocol, providing a way for the developer to synchronously consume all results of a paged operation using a standard `for ... in` loop:

+{% highlight swift %}
+// Automatic synchronous iteration of a `PagedCollection` item-by-item client.listConfigurationSettings(...) { result, _ in
+    if case let .success(pagedCollection) = result {
+        for setting in pagedCollection.syncCollection {
+            print(setting.description)
+            // `break` to interrupt iteration
+        }
+    }
+}
+{% endhighlight %}

 {% include requirement/MUST id="ios-pagination-async-support" %} return a `PagedCollection` for APIs that expose a collection of results, regardless of whether the collection is paginated or non-paginated.
 This ensures that paginated and non-paginated collections are accessed and operate the same way.
 Users should not need to appreciate the difference.